vikramnitin9/tackle-data-gravity-insights/README.md

 #### Deploy the partitioned Daytrader applications

-We have provided two versions of Daytrader, one partitioned using CARGO and one partitioned using Mono2Micro.
-These are located at `RQ2/daytrader_apps/daytrader_cargo` and `RQ2/daytrader_apps/daytrader_mono2micro` respectively.
+We have provided two versions of Daytrader, one partitioned using Mono2Micro, and one with these partitions refined with CARGO.
+These are located at `RQ2/daytrader_apps/daytrader_mono2micro` and `RQ2/daytrader_apps/daytrader_cargo` respectively.
+To partition Daytrader with Mono2Micro, we followed the methodology described [here](https://developer.ibm.com/tutorials/transform-monolithic-java-applications-into-microservices-with-the-power-of-ai/).
+Both versions of the application have 4 partitions, 3 for the app and 1 web partition.
+The partition assignments we used are provided in `RQ2/Mono2Micro.json` and `RQ2/Mono2Micro_CARGO.json`.

 You will need Docker Compose to run these apps.
 Docker Compose is included as part of Docker Desktop for Windows and MacOS.
 If you are using Linux, you can install it by following the instructions on [this page](https://github.com/docker/compose).